 How Does It Compare?

 Bridge cameras are not a new thing, being an ideal way for many people to take tentative steps into DSLR functionality.
 This means that there are quite a few cameras on the market to choose from.
 One of the big players comes from Canon in the form of the PowerShot SX60 HS.
-Just like the Panasonic, the Canon has a huge 65x optical zoom range, built-in image stabilization and sports 4K video.
+Just like the Panasonic, the Canon has a huge 65x optical zoom range, built-in image stabilization, and sports 4K video.
 Image quality is generally on a par with the Panasonic.

 Then there’s the long-standing player of Sony with the Cyber-shot HX400V.
 50x optical zoom and a 20.4MP sensor, with the added bonus of a Carl Zeiss Vario-Sonnar T lens.
-Sony has been producing these types of camera for many years, so you cannot fault their quality and feature set.
+Sony has been producing these types of cameras for many years, so you cannot fault their quality and feature set.

 |Panasonic LUMIX DC-FZ80||Canon Powershot SX60 HS|

 With all the facilities packed into the camera, the Panasonic LUMIX DC-FZ80 offers a lot for the money.
-Features like 4K stills and the overall ease-of-use, make the camera a good all rounder for the enthusiasts.
-The 20-1200mm focal range has lots of potential and as long as you keep the ISO levels to a minimum, you won’t be disappointed with the image quality.
+Features like 4K stills and the overall ease-of-use, make the camera a good all-rounder for the enthusiasts.
+The 20-1200mm focal range has lots of potential, and as long as you keep the ISO levels to a minimum, you won’t be disappointed with the image quality.